gremble0/kebab/README.md

 ```

 ## Typing
 Kebab is a strongly typed language.
-You can define types for everything, including the types for parameters, return values, lists, etc. You can (and must) apply these types for every parameter and variable, through either specifying a variables constructor, or its type (more on constructors vs. type declarations later).
+You can define types for everything, including the types for parameters, return values, lists, etc. These types are enforced at runtime and there is no `any` type.
+You can (and must) apply these types for every parameter and variable, through either specifying a variables constructor, or its type (more on constructors vs. type declarations later).
 Just to showcase some the language's advanced typing features here are some slightly absurd function definitions.

 ```clj
 ; A function that returns a function that takes an int as a parameter and